Gurkengewuerz/airraid/README.md

-## PCB Desgine
+## PCB Desgin

-There is no PCB desgine because i just used a small perfboard.
+There is no PCB desgin because i just used a small perfboard.

 ### !!!
 ATTENTION !!!